-Elbow dysplasia is most often seen in large to giant breed dogs, particularly Labradors, Golden Retrievers, German Shepherds, and Rottweilers, but can occur in any dog breed.
-It’s important to know that different breeds have predispositions to different forms of the disease, so that ununited anconeal process (UAP) is largely a problem of German Shepherds, medial compartment disease (medial coronoid injury) is seen in many other breeds and sight hounds are free of the disease.
+While elbow dysplasia is commonly seen in large to giant breed dogs, particularly in Labradors, Golden Retrievers, German Shepherds, and Rottweilers, it can occur in any dog breed.
+It’s important to know that different breeds have predispositions to different forms of the disease.
+Notably, sight hounds are completely free of the disease – lucky dogs!

-Treatment depends on the severity of the disease in the elbow.
-In many cases surgery is recommended, but your veterinarian may recommend medical management if the problem is very mild or so severe that the joint is not likely to benefit from routine surgery.
-Treatment can be divided into the correction of a joint step between the radius and ulna if present, and treatment of any other joint damage.
-Often surgery is best performed arthroscopically, but conventional open surgery can also be done.
-Depending on the individual dog’s elbow problem surgery may involve:
+Methods of treatment depend on the severity of the disease.
+In many cases, surgery is recommended; however, your veterinarian may recommend medical management if the problem is either very mild or so severe that the joint will not likely benefit from surgery.
+Treatment can be divided into the correction of a joint step between the elbow and wrist if present, and treatment of any other joint damage.
+Often, surgery is performed arthroscopically, but conventional open surgery can also be done.
+Depending on the individual dog’s elbow problem, surgery may involve:

-- Removal of any coronoid fragments and removal of loose cartilage (Figure 6)
+- Removal of any fragments and loose cartilage

 - Joint replacement if the elbow is severely diseased

-The way in which you care for your dog will depend on the type of surgery performed, and your veterinarian will advise you of exactly what is required.
-In general your dog will need to be quiet and confined for a period of time, usually from 2–6 weeks or more (depending on the speed of recovery).
+The way in which you care for your dog will depend on the type of surgery performed.
+Your veterinarian will advise you on specific post-surgical care guidelines, but in general, your dog will need to be quiet and confined for about 2–6 weeks or more (depending on the speed of recovery).

-The outcome will vary between dogs, but in general the more mild the disease and the earlier it is treated, the better the long-term outcome.
-Most dogs will benefit from surgical treatment even if disease is more advanced, but unfortunately once arthritis is well established it will slowly progress regardless of any treatment.
-The aim is to slow the progression of arthritis and prolong the patients’ use of the elbow.
+The outcome of treatment will also vary between dogs, but typically, the milder the disease and the earlier it’s treated, the better the long-term outcome.
+Most dogs benefit from surgical treatment even if the disease is more advanced; however, once arthritis is well established, it will slowly progress over time regardless of treatment.
+The goal then becomes to slow the progression of the arthritis, and prolong the use of the elbow.